-The Special Support Grant may be payable as an alternative to the Assembly Learning Grant to those new system students who were on certain prescribed state benefits before they started their course of study.
+The Special Support Grant may be payable as an alternative to the Welsh Government Learning Grant to those eligible students who were on certain prescribed state benefits before they started their course of study.
 Levels of support depend on when they started their course.

-All cohorts may be eligible for other grants for living costs: Disabled Students' Allowance, Childcare Grant, Adult Dependants' Grant, Parents' Learning Allowance and Grants for Travel.
+All cohorts may be eligible for other grants for living costs: Disabled Students' Allowances, Childcare Grant, Adult Dependants' Grant, Parents' Learning Allowance and Grants for Travel.